 Voting systems are a fundamental instrument in a democracy because how people choose their leaders is as important as the right to choose.
 It is increasingly evident that how we choose our leadership in Zimbabwe has played a significant role in our government failure to deliver good leadership and reduce public suffering.
 In our favoured First-Past-The-Post (FPTP) system we inadvertently support a political system that promotes argument over creativity and expect an innovative government in place.

-When we stay out of situations that we know are wrong and know fully well we should be confronting with all our might we leave conditions ripe for persistent abuse of the ordinary public by the political class.
+When we stay out of situations that we know are wrong and know fully well we should be confronting with all our might we leave conditions ripe for persistent abuse of the ordinary public by bullies in the political class.

 Zimbabwe, and Mthwakazi within, is today in a political, social and economic mess because we have abdicated our responsibilities.
 Civic society has allowed itself to be side-lined in the process of choosing who leads the country.